Cohort Retention Calculator

 SaaS Retention Benchmarks by Tier and Vertical

 Retention benchmarks vary dramatically by business model.
-B2B Enterprise SaaS — with annual contracts and high switching costs — achieves world-class M12 retention of 75%+ (Salesforce, Workday).
-B2B SMB products target 60% at M12 (Figma, Notion, Slack).
-B2C consumer apps operate in a different universe: Duolingo and Spotify achieve ~25% M12 retention, which is considered world-class.
+B2B Enterprise SaaS — with annual contracts and high switching costs — achieves world-class M12 retention of 75%+, typical of category leaders with sticky workflow integration.
+B2B SMB products target 60% at M12, the threshold top-quartile SMB tools reach once strong onboarding and habit loops are in place.
+B2C consumer apps operate in a different universe: ~25% M12 retention is considered world-class, a bar that only the most habit-forming consumer apps clear.

 The vertical selector in the tool adjusts benchmark lines on the retention curve chart.
 Benchmarks are sourced from published S-1 filings, academic cohort studies, and investor reports.
 The "Good" tier reflects what a well-run company in each vertical achieves at scale.
 Use it to set a realistic near-term target before aiming for world-class.